lmariglianodelft/Appendix-B---Wastewater-Network-Expansion-Optimisation-in-the-Larnaka-District-Cyprus-/README.md

 - comparison with existing pumping-station locations;
 - pumping-station count per scenario;
 - pumping CAPEX estimation;
-- generation of final pumping-related spatial outputs.
+- generation of pumping-related scenario outputs.

 The pumping analysis is a feasibility screening only.
 It does not size pumps, pressure mains, wet wells, or detailed hydraulic profiles.